El Espinar: Economy

 El Espinar has been living for centuries by logging and by sheep wool industry, although since the mid 20th century most people work in the service sector.
 Food and aluminium industries also has been playing an important role in the economy of El Espinar since the late 20th century.
-There is an industrial state named Polígono Los Llanos that is located two kilometres west of El Espinar population centre, which is the largest established industrial area within the entire local council.
+There is an industrial state named Polígono Los Llanos that is located two kilometres west of El Espinar population centre, which is the largest established industrial area within the entire municipality.

 Education

-There are three public primary schools, one public secondary school and four kindergarten for kids from 0 to 3 years old serving the municipality.
+There are three public primary schools, one public secondary school and four kindergarten for kids from birth to three years old, serving the municipality.

-There is also a private further education school mainly focused in foreign languages and extra support lessons.
+There is also a private further education school mainly focused on foreign languages and extra support lessons.

-There are not universities, but people interested in it don't need to move to the nearest cities because public transport allow study in the main universities of Segovia and Madrid while living permanently in the municipality.
+There are no universities, but people interested in higher education do not need to move to the nearest cities because public transport allows study in the main universities of Segovia and Madrid while living permanently in the municipality.